 Information on various categories of visa in China and which is legal for an Internship

-Finding an internship in China is actually not that difficult, especially if you go through CIP.
+Finding an internship in China is actually not that difficult, especially if you go through CIP Platform.
 However, China requires most nationals to obtain a visa just to enter the country, and definitely a visa to study and intern.
-Visa regulations are constantly changing, and different agencies will tell you a variety of truths, so here we provide you an overview of possible visas you might be offered, or could encounter, during your China internship search.
+Visa regulations are constantly changing, and different agencies will tell you a variety of truths, so here we provide you an overview of possible visas you might be offered, or could encounter, during your China internship program search.
+Whether you are looking for a visa for an internship in Shanghai or Beijing, this article gives you a good information you can rely on.
+With over 10 years working in the industry, I will share some insights about China Internship visas

 We hope you’ll use the information furnished to choose the right visa for your China internship.